suiji/Arborist/README.md

 #### Notes
-- Rborist version 0.2-3 passes all checks on CRAN.
+- Rborist version 0.3-2 passes all checks on CRAN.

 ### Python

  - Version 0.1-0 has been archived.
- - Version 0.3-0 is under active development.
  - Test cases sought.

 ### Performance